McKean-Vlasov SDEs under Measure Dependent Lyapunov Conditions: Introduction

 Another way to proceed, is to directly work with $v(\mu):=\int_\bR x^4 \, \mu(dx)$ as Lyapunov function on the measure space $\cP_4(\bR)$.
-This requires the use of derivatives with respect to a measure as introduced by Lions in his lectures at College de France, see~\cite{cardaliaguet2012} or Appendix~\ref{sec measure derivatives and ito}\footnote{Derivatives with respect to a measure are defined in $\cP_2(\bR)$, and therefore one cannot apply It\^{o} formula to $v(\mu):=\int_\bR x^4 \, \mu(dx)$.
-However, in this paper we will only apply the It\^{o} formula for measures supported on compact subsets of $\mathbb R^d$.}.
+This requires the use of derivatives with respect to a measure as introduced by Lions in his lectures at College de France, see~\cite{cardaliaguet2012} or Appendix~\ref{sec measure derivatives and ito}.
+We note that derivatives with respect to a measure are defined in $\cP_2(\bR)$, and therefore one cannot apply It\^{o} formula for arbitrary measures in $\cP(D)$.
+However, in this paper we will only apply the It\^{o} formula for measures supported on compact subsets of $\mathbb R^d$ and hence, measures in $\cP_2(\bR)$.
 Then

 The generator corresponding to the appropriate It\^o formula, see e.g. Proposition~\ref{propn ito for meas only}, is